thezochko/simple-cron/README.md

 [alpine3.10.0](https://github.com/thezochko/simple-cron/tree/master) - 5 MB
 [ubuntu18.04](https://github.com/thezochko/simple-cron/tree/master) - 49 MB

-This image is designed to make setting up a cron container alot easier.
+This image is designed to help setting up a cron container alot easier.
 You will have crontab available out of the box.
 And you will be able to implement cronjob/cronjobs in two different ways when using this image.

 ## So what you need to do

+### One of two things:

+##### NOTE:
-NOTE that we will be using docker-compose.yml to setup the image for build
+We will be using docker-compose.yml to setup the image for build

 Docker-compose.yml EXAMPLE file wich includes all options for setup, where you DONT need any packages installed to run the cronjobs:

+> (In this case only the cronjobs inside of the volume containing a text with the cronjobs will be used, if you leave the volume out, the environment variable will be used instead)

 ```
 version: '3'